 Doesn't delve deeply into any particular topic.
 Writing style lacks specific details.

-Focuses on what you need to know to have success w/the master's test.
+Focuses on what you need to know to have success with he master's test.
 Updated with content to match recent changes to the test.
 Practice test helps you figure out the correct answers with explanations.

 Typographical and grammatical errors are unsettling.
 Some print quality problems.